Saving for College: Financial Planning Tips for Parents and Students

 Take Advantage of 529 Plans

 A 529 plan is one of the best ways to save for college.
 A 529 plan is a tax-advantaged savings plan for education expenses.
 Earnings grow tax-free, and distributions are tax-free as long as they’re used to pay for qualified education costs.
 Each state has its own 529 plan, and several states have state tax incentives available for contributions, so research the 529 plan options in your home state.
+The best strategies to lessen the impact of missing your S-Corp tax filing deadline are to take preventive measures to make sure future files are accurate and filed on time.
+The strategies listed below will help you stay on course.

 Explore Scholarships and Grants